evildmp/BrachioGraph/docs/reference/brachiograph.rst

     :param int pw_up: The pulse-width for the pen's up position.
     :param int pw_down: The pulse-width for the pen's down position.
     :param float wait: A time in seconds that the plotter will rest after making a movement.
-If not specified, will be initialised as 0.1, or 0 for a virtual-only plotter.
+If not specified, will be initialised as 0.01, or 0 for a virtual-only plotter.
+    :param float angular_step: An angle in degrees that determines how big each discrete step in a series of movements of the arm servos will be.
+If not specified, will be initialised as 0.1.
     :param float resolution:
         A distance in centimetres.
 When drawing between two points, any line longer than ``resolution`` will be broken down into a series of points no more than ``resolution`` cm